wish2023/tp/docs/DeveloperGuide.md

 * is comfortable using the command line interface

 ### Value proposition
-* Our product will aim to help students organize their schedule faster than a typical mouse/GUI driven app.
+*ATHENA helps students to automate the process of organising their schedule.
+After the user inputs pre-allocated time slots for work and relaxation, ATHENA figures out the best theoretical timetable based on the user’s needs.
-* It will reduce the amount of time and effort that users need to spend planning their time needed, by finding free spaces to slot tasks in reducing the dead space in the timetable.
+*It can be updated anytime during the week.
-* The planner will also make sure the user has enough time to eat, exercise and sleep.
-Since there will be tasks added to the planner at any point in time, the todo list will be self-sorting as well.
+*ATHENA helps to reduce the amount of time and effort that users need to spend planning their time by finding free spaces to slot tasks in, with the goal of reducing dead space in the user’s timetable.
-* It is meant to be used together with a relatively static long term weekly routine that can be set on the product, with the self optimising homework task list to react to changes throughout the year.
+*The planner will also make sure the user has enough time to eat, exercise and sleep.
+The user can set up ATHENA to follow a fixed weekly routine, and only needs to update a task list.
+ATHENA will then plan the timetable based on the importance and deadlines of the tasks in the list, making sure that the user is able to finish everything on time.

 ## User Stories